 - Calcium activates the pyruvate dehydrogenase complex (PDC) both directly by binding to pyruvate dehydrogenase, or indirectly by upregulating inactivation processes and binding to pyruvate phosphatases.
 The PDC is exquisitely sensitive to thiamine and magnesium.

 - Calcium stimulates the alpha-ketoglutaric dehydrogenase enzyme complex (KGDH), a rate-limiting enzyme within the Krebs cycle, but only at low concentrations and in the presence of magnesium and thiamine.
-At high concentrations and in the absence of sufficient Mg2+ or thiamine, Ca2+ inactivates AKG leading to impaired energy metabolism and poor calcium management in the mitochondria.
+At high concentrations and in the absence of sufficient Mg2+ or thiamine, Ca2+ inactivates KGDH leading to impaired energy metabolism and poor calcium management in the mitochondria.

-- Calcium upregulates mitochondrial complex I, III, IV, and the Vmax of complex V, leading to KGDH inhibition are appropriately operational, and once again, likely only in the presence of the requisite nutrient cofactors (see Figure 2).
+- Calcium upregulates mitochondrial complex I, III, IV, and the Vmax of complex V, leading to KGDH inhibition when appropriately operational, and once again, likely only in the presence of the requisite nutrient cofactors (see Figure 2).

 - Each of the processes above is energy dependent, necessitating sufficient ATP, but also, use the energy released by these reactions to reduce the electron the carriers nicotinamide adenine dinucleotide (NAD+) to NADH and Flavin adenine dinucleotide (FAD+) to FADH2.
 Both NAD and FAD require niacin and riboflavin, respectively.
 Calcium activates FAD-glycerol phosphate dehydrogenase and NAD-isocitrate dehydrogenase, but again, only at low concentrations and in presence of sufficient ATP and magnesium.